blossom-editor/blossom-document/docs/en/guide/home.md

 <bl-img src="../../imgs/home/web.png" width="350px" :shadow="false"  />

 At the top of the Website Bookmarks section, you can perform operations such as adding and refreshing bookmarks.
+As well as folding web modules and switching display styles.

 <bl-img src="../../imgs/home/web_title.png" width="350px" />